Worldwide/Ukraine: Temporary Protection Status - Country-Specific Updates

 UPDATE MARCH 2, 2023: Effective immediately, temporary protection status “S” holders between age 15-20 can apply and complete an apprenticeship (i.e., participation in a formal company training program with State Secretariat for Migration approval) in Switzerland, even if the “S” status for temporary protection has been lifted before completion of the apprenticeship.

 - Temporary Protection Status “S”.
 Temporary protection status is accessible to Ukrainian citizens, non-EU national Ukrainian residents unable to safely return to their home country, those with Ukraine-issued refugee status; and their spouses, partners, minor children and other close dependent family (dependency existing in Ukraine).
 Applicants must have been resident in Ukraine on or before February 24, 2022 to be eligible.
-In November 2022, temporary protection status for all affected individuals has been extended to March 4, 2024.
+In November 2022, temporary protection status for all affected individuals was extended to March 4, 2024.

 - Document requirements.
 Applicants must submit photographic identification document(s), proof of Ukraine-issued refugee or subsidiary protection status if applicable, and any available proof of residence in Ukraine before February 24, 2022.
 Family members additionally submit proof of the family relationship.